Glossary of Formal Languages and Compilation

 → See L8

-“is less defined than” or “has less information than” relation. ⊥ ⊑ x for all x.
+relation “is less defined than” or “has less information than”. $\bot \sqsubseteq x$ for all $x$.

 → See L7